 The IDB Group is composed of the Inter-American Development Bank, the Inter-American Investment Corporation (IIC) and the Multilateral Investment Fund (MIF).
 The IIC focuses on support for small and medium-sized businesses, while the MIF promotes private sector growth through grants and investments, with an emphasis on microenterprise.

-The IaDB’s key priorities are: 1) Reducing poverty and social inequalities; 2) Addressing the needs of small and vulnerable countries; 3) Fostering development through the private sector; 4) Addressing climate change, renewable energy and environmental sustainability; and 5) Promoting regional cooperation and integration.
+The IDB’s key priorities are: 1) Reducing poverty and social inequalities; 2) Addressing the needs of small and vulnerable countries; 3) Fostering development through the private sector; 4) Addressing climate change, renewable energy and environmental sustainability; and 5) Promoting regional cooperation and integration.

-Denmark’s cooperation with the IaDBDenmark works with the IaDB on key issues of importance for Danish Development Assistance including gender & diversity and environment, climate & Green Growth´.
+Denmark works with the IDB on key issues of importance for Danish Development Assistance including gender & diversity and environment, climate & Green Growth´.
 Together with likeminded countries, Denmark is represented on the Bank’s Board of Directors.
 Moreover, Denmark participates actively in the Board of Governors, including in the Bank’s annual meetings.
 Denmark has regularly contributed to the Bank’s capital increase and to various trust funds within the Bank.
 Finally, Denmark works with the ICC, when it comes to private sector investments.